FENECON Commercial 50 — Assembly and Operating Instructions

 -

-The first generation meter is always integrated with Modbus ID 6.
+The first production meter is always integrated with Modbus ID 6.
 All others in ascending order.
 The baud rate is 9600.

 |